Training-Free Diffusion Framework for Stylized Image Generation with Identity Preservation: Experiments

 \subsection{Effect of Mosaic Restored Content Image on Identity Preservation}

 The initial prompt engineering strategy, while effective for stylization, demonstrated limitations in preserving facial identity, particularly when targeting strong artistic styles.
-For instance, employing style-specific keywords (e.g., "comic art," "graphic novel art," "vibrant colors," "highly detailed") for comic-style generation yielded highly stylized outputs but often at the cost of significant facial feature distortion, thereby compromising subject identity.
+For instance, employing style-specific keywords (e.g., "comic art," "graphic novel art," "vibrant colors", "highly detailed") for comic-style generation yielded highly stylized outputs but often at the cost of significant facial feature distortion, thereby compromising subject identity.

-To mitigate this critical issue, we introduced a "Mosaic Restored Content Image" as an input to the model.
-As qualitatively illustrated in Figure~\ref{mosaic-face} , this technique substantially improves identity preservation, especially in challenging scenarios involving multiple subjects or diminutive facial regions within the image.
+To mitigate this critical issue, we introduced a "Mosaic Restored Content Image" as input to the model.
+As qualitatively illustrated in Table~\ref{tab:comparison} , this technique substantially improves identity preservation, especially in challenging scenarios involving multiple subjects or diminutive facial regions within the image.
 Compared to the baseline pipeline \cite{wang2024instantstyleplus}, our proposed method exhibits a marked enhancement in maintaining identity fidelity while concurrently achieving the desired level of stylization.

 For a rigorous quantitative assessment of our method's identity preservation capabilities, we conducted experiments on the IMDB dataset.
-Our evaluation strategy for identity preservation was informed by methodologies presented in prior work on facial attribute manipulation \cite{mohammadbagheri2024identity}, which emphasizes the importance of maintaining subject identity alongside attribute modification.
-We partitioned the IMDB dataset into three categories based on the face-to-image area ratio: Category 1 (facial area < 10\% of total image area), Category 2 (facial area between 10-20\%), and Category 3 (facial area > 20\%).
+Our identity preservation evaluation strategy was informed by methodologies presented in previous work on facial attribute manipulation \cite{mohammadbagheri2024identity}, which emphasizes the importance of maintaining subject identity alongside attribute modification.
+We partitioned the IMDB dataset into three categories based on the face-to-image area ratio: Category 1 (for faces with an area less than 10\% of the total image), Category 2 (for faces with an area between 10\% and 20\%) and Category 3 (for faces with an area greater than 20\%).
 Facial regions were automatically detected, cropped, and aligned using established facial landmark detection algorithms \cite{varghese2024yolov8}.
 Identity preservation was quantified by computing the cosine similarity between the deep feature embeddings of the original content images and their stylized counterparts.
 These embeddings were extracted using a pre-trained WebFace recognition model \cite{zhu2021webface260m}.